-New Mexico has specific requirements that you will need to comply with in order to become a New Mexico CYFD state licensed or registered child care provider.
+New Mexico has specific requirements that you will need to comply with in order to become a New Mexico ECECD state licensed or registered child care provider.
 You should first determine the specific type of child care license or certification you are interested in getting, described below.
-Child care licensing in New Mexico is administered by CYFD Child Care Services Bureau.
+Child care licensing in New Mexico is administered by ECECD Child Care Services Bureau.

 Already licensed or registered?
 For information on training, click here.